ecoshub/gameserver/README.md

 - There is also a dummy non-functional authentication system. it is like a placeholder for better authentication and authorization systems.

 - There is an easy interrupt handle for client and server.
-If server interrupted with SIGINT, SIGTERN or SIGQUIT it send a **disconnected** event to server and server broadcasts a **game over** event to all players.
+If client receives an interrupt (SIGINT, SIGTERN or SIGQUIT) it sends a **disconnected** event to server and server broadcasts a **game over** event to all players.
 Likewise If server interrupted it send the same **game over** event to all players in all games.

-I wish to deliver this assignment sooner but my workload was pretty intens this week.

-Thank you for sending me this assignment, it was very fun and honestly it reminds me the times when I used to write code just for fun.